concussionjs/concussionjs-core/README.md

     $ sudo npm install concusionjs-core -g
 ```

-*The '-g' option will make the 'cjs' and 'cjs-proxy' bin-script available system-wide (usually linked from '/usr/local/bin')*
+*The '-g' option will make the 'cjs' and 'cjs-proxy' bin-script available system-wide (usually linked from '/usr/local/bin').
+Without the -g you will be installing the concussionjs-core libraries in the current directory*

 *__IMPORTANT NOTE__: You have to install the library with the '-g' extension because the libraries have dependencies to the global npm root directory*